Mohammad Hejazi (author)

-Mohammad Hejazi (محمد حجازی; April 14, 1900 - January 30, 1974) was an Iranian novelist, short-story writer, playwright, essayist, translator, a government official, and member of the senate.
+Mohammad Hejazi (محمد حجازی; 14 April 1900 - 30 January 1974) was an Iranian novelist, short-story writer, playwright, essayist, translator, a government official, and member of the senate.

 Life

 He was born in Tehran and died in Tehran in 1974 at the age of 73.

-He was grandson of Naser al-Din Shah Qajar of the Qajar dynasty, son of a high ranking Qajar Prince and official, Nasár-Allah Mirza Mostawfi, Vazir Lashgar Moti od Dowleh the first (minister of War and governor – Hakemof Esterabad), he received his elementary and high school education in Tehran at St. Louis, the French Catholic missionary school for boys.
-In 1919 he was employed by the ministry of post, telegraph, and telephone and in 1921 he was sent by the same ministry to continue his education in France.
+He was a grandson of Naser al-Din Shah Qajar, son of a high ranking Qajar Prince and official, Nasár-Allah Mirza Mostawfi, Vazir Lashgar Moti od Dowleh the first (minister of War and governor – Hakemof Esterabad), he received his elementary and high school education in Tehran at St. Louis, the French Catholic missionary school for boys.
+In 1919, he was employed by the ministry of post, telegraph, and telephone and in 1921 he was sent by the same ministry to continue his education in France.
 There he completed a degree in telecommunications (telegraf-e bisim) and electrical engineering, as well as political science.